bryanwhiting/blog/book-review/2023-12-22-the-killers-of-the-flower-moon/index.md

 - Hale: self made man.
 Cowboy.
 Learned the trade.
 Got one cow.
 Then many.
 Then had 25,000 acres.
 - Ally.
 Used his position as a white guy to advocate on behalf of the Osage.
-- Cherokee nation parceled and "first come first serve" over 42,000 acres
+- Cherokee nation parceled and "first come first serve" over 42,000 acres.
+Brawl.
+- "my people will only be happy once the money is gone"
 - Wild West: private eye 1921 > than local sheriff
 - 1850 Alan Pinkerton - private eye.
 - guardians - Osage couldn't spend their own money without approval